-The Seventh Grade Music course is designed to expand the student's musical experience and further develop the concepts of rhythm, melody, form, timbre, and expressive qualities as they sing, play and perform a varied repertoire of music.
+The Seventh Grade Music course is designed to expand the student's musical experience and further develop the concepts of reading and understanding music notation (rhythm, melody, form) and expressive qualities as they sing, play and perform a varied repertoire of music.
 Students will study vocal production and refine their ability to sing in unison and in harmony with a vibrant, healthy tone with pitch accuracy.
 Students will also have the opportunity to create and compose original compositions using traditional and non-traditional musical notation.
-Students will learn to ring Hand Chimes and perform Level 1+ and Level 2 music which they will perform for the Middle School Arts Showcase in January or the Middle School Arts Gala performance in May.
+Students will learn to ring Hand Chimes and perform Level 1+ and Level 2 music.